florianrougier/stocks_analysis/README.md

 This code is applicable to any stock you want to analyze.

-An interesting continuation would be to compare the stock prices of several big companies such as Google or Amazon.
+An interesting continuation would be to compare stock prices of several big companies such as Google or Amazon.